Sunday, 25 December 2016

 Origin: Mid 19th century; from Latin, diminutive of furca ‘fork’.

-I happen to be part of a Logophilia Facebook group specialised for words.
-This morning I came across a post with the featured photo, which took me down memory lane.
+Being part of a Logophilia Facebook group specialised in words and language, this morning I came across a post with the featured photo, which took me down memory lane.
 It’s interesting that I have never thought of the existence of the word [furcula] in English as I only used it in Arabic as a kid.

-So, squabs (young pigeons/quail) are a popular dish in Egypt among many other parts of the world.
+Squabs (young pigeons/quail) are a popular dish in Egypt among many other parts of the world.
 While living with my grandparents for a few years, I learned a game from my grandma that she used to play as a kid.
-And the whole idea was whoever first finds this ‘furcula’ while eating his squab would hold it up and say: “Yadas” (يدس).
+And the whole idea was whoever first finds this ‘furcula’ when eating their pigeon would hold it up and say: “Yadas” (يدس).

 Now, whoever wanted to take part in the game would lift his hand and break the bone in half with you while saying: “Fi bali” (في بالي), meaning “in my mind”, signalling the beginning of the game.

-The one and only rule is that since breaking the bone, whenever I would pass you anything and you take it, you must say “Fi bali”, showing that you remember the game.
-If you forgot to say it and I said: “Yadas” as you took the item, I win.
+The one and only rule is that since breaking the bone, whenever I would pass the other player anything and they take it, they must say “Fi bali”, showing that they remember the game.
+If they forgot to say it out loud and I said: “Yadas” as they took the item, I win.
 Usually one point, though oftentimes it’s only one round as players forget about it after getting up from the dining table.

 As such, whenever they would occasionally cook the birds at home I was always excited to find the furcula in my plate and use my tiny slippery hand to break it with my grandmother; in later years sometimes with my mother, younger sister, cousins, even grandfather.

 I usually won — or perhaps the sweet woman used to let me win — which often meant that for every point I get an Egyptian Pound.
-For a 6 or 8-year-old a full L.E was a fortune.
+For a 6 or 8-year-old a full L.E was certainly something.
 Other times, it was purely for fun.

 My trick to win was simple yet effective.
-Right after we get up from the table I pretend that I totally forgot about the game, going about my afternoon all casually.
-Maybe an hour later while in the living room, I wittily start a conversation with her about something truly random, and then I somehow insert anything in the interaction which required me to give her something in her hand.
-She would then forget to say “Yadas” and I win my precious point.
+Right after we get up from the table I would pretend to have totally forgotten about the game, going about my afternoon all casually.
+Maybe an hour later while in the living room, I would wittily start a conversation with her about something random, and then I somehow insert anything in the interaction which required me to give her something in her hand.
+She would then forget to say “Yadas” and I’d win the precious point.

-I was not exactly sure about the origin of the game but I’m sure happy the Logophilia post reminded me of the instance this morning.
+Not being exactly sure about the origin of the game, I’m sure happy the Logophilia post reminded me of the instance this morning.

-Later on the day, as I reread the above lines the word WISH just flashed in front of me eyes, making me wonder why the furcula is called wishbone in the first place.
+Rereading the above lines later on that day, the word WISH just flashed in front of my eyes, making me wonder why the furcula is called wishbone in the first place.
 This once again led to the sweet World Wide Web.

 Sometime later,